Nerwyn/android-tv-card/README.md

 - Custom keys and sources that replace default ones will now inherit the default icons if no new ones are given.
 - Easily switch to alternate volume icons by setting `alt_volume_icons` to true.

-**Keyboard input!**
+**Keyboard input**

-- Send text to text input fields on your Android TV using `androidtv.adb_command` by setting the media player entity id created by the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) to `adb_id.
+- Send text to text input fields on your Android TV using `androidtv.adb_command` by setting the media player entity id created by the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) to `adb_id`.
 - Includes three different methods:
-  - Seamless text entry - Create and press the button `keyboard` to pull up the on screen keyboard (on mobile) and send keystrokes seamlessly to your Android TV.
+  - **Seamless text entry** - Create and press the button `keyboard` to pull up the on screen keyboard (on mobile) and send keystrokes seamlessly to your Android TV.
     - Also works with backspace, delete, enter, and left and right keys.
-  - Bulk text entry - Create and press the button `textbox` to pull up a browser prompt in which you can type in text to send to your Android TV all at once.
+  - **Bulk text entry** - Create and press the button `textbox` to pull up a browser prompt in which you can type in text to send to your Android TV all at once.
     - Highly recommended that you also create keys for `delete` and `enter` so you can remove and send your input text.
-  - Google Assistant search - Create and press the button `search` to pull up a browser prompt in which you can type in text to send to your Android TV to process as a Google Assistant search.
+  - **Google Assistant search** - Create and press the button `search` to pull up a browser prompt in which you can type in text to send to your Android TV to process as a Google Assistant search.
     - Works well if you are experiencing [this issue](https://github.com/home-assistant/core/issues/94063).

 Many thanks to the original authors.
 Getting this to work with Android TV was straightforward and all of the frontend heavy lifting they did has provided an excellent base on which to build my personal ultimate Android TV remote.